awestover/thoughts/content/trivia.md

 - What question are you trying to answer most in your life right now?
 - In what areas are you currently trying to improve?
 - What do you value in friendships?
 What are the best ways they add to your life?
-- what is your identity ? are there parts of identity that you'd like to excise? new identities that you want to add?
+- What is your identity ? are there parts of identity that you'd like to excise?
+New identities that you want to add?